cgalvezz94/amplify-camilogalvez-website/README.md

 ## Get in Touch
-We value your feedback!
+I value your feedback!
 Feel free to reach out through:
 - **Email:** [camilogalvez125@gmail.com]
 - **LinkedIn:** [https://www.linkedin.com/in/camilogalvez12/]

 ---

-We’re thrilled to have you on my github repositories! 🚀 Explore, engage, and grow with me.
+I am thrilled to have you on my github repositories! 🚀 Explore, engage, and grow with me.